bundlewrap/bundlewrap/docs/content/repo/bundles.md

 # metadata.py

 Alongside `items.py` you may create another file called `metadata.py`.
 It can be used to do advanced processing of the metadata you configured for your nodes and groups.
 Specifically, it allows each bundle to modify metadata before `items.py` is evaluated.
 To do that, you simply write any number of functions whose name doesn't start with an underscore and put them into `metadata.py`.

+<div class="alert alert-warning">Understand that <strong>any</strong> function will be used as a metadata processor, unless its name starts with an underscore.
+This is also true for imported functions, so you'll need to import them like this: <code>from module import func as _func</code>.</div>

 These functions take the metadata dictionary generated so far as their single argument.
 You must then return the same dictionary with any modifications you need to make.
-These function are called metadata processors.
+These functions are called metadata processors.
 Every metadata processor from every bundle is called *repeatedly* with the latest metadata dictionary until no more changes are made to the metadata.
 Here's an example for how a `metadata.py` could look like (note that you have access to `repo` and `node` just like in `items.py`):

 	def my_metadata_processor(metadata):
 	    metadata["foo"] = node.name